brevzin/brevzin.github.io/_posts/2024-09-20-annotations.md

 ## Rust Attributes vs C++ Annotations

+In the context of looking at serde, there are two things that stood out to me when comparing the C++ and Rust solutions: syntax and library design.

+### Syntax

-In the context of looking at serde, one thing stands out to me most for the syntax difference on the usage side.
+The first thing which stood out to me most for the syntax difference on the usage side.
 This was my Rust declaration:

 ```rust
 #[derive(Serialize)]